San José State University

 Lee, J. D., Wickens, C. D., Liu, Y., & Boyle, L. N. (2017).
 Designing for people: An introduction to human factors engineering (3rd ed.).
 Charleston, SC: CreateSpace.
 ISBN: 9781539808008

-You do need the textbook all semester.
-Besides using it for readings, we will use the textbook as reference material (e.g., tables of anthropometry data).
-Additional readings will be made available on Canvas.
+You need the textbook all semester.
+In addition to using it for readings, we will use the textbook as reference material (e.g., tables of anthropometry data).
+Additional readings and videos will be made available on Canvas.

-As of this writing, a scanned verison of the first chapter is available on the author’s ResearchGate page.
+As of this writing, a scanned version of the first chapter is available on the author’s ResearchGate page.

 Computer

 A laptop or tablet computer with Internet access will be necessary to participate in class activities and for your use outside of class.
-In lieu of a computer or tablet, a smartphone may be used but is unlikely to provide a good experience.
+In lieu of a computer or tablet, paper notes along with a smartphone may be used, but that combination is unlikely to provide a good experience.
 You will need a keyboard.
 If you do not have a laptop or tablet computer available for this course, please meet with me to discuss free options for computer resources.
 I will work with you to find acceptable free computing resources.

-This course may require occasional use of software such as Excel and Word.
+This course may require occasional use of software such as Google Docs and Sheets.
 I will provide instruction in the use of the software; you do not need to start the course with this knowledge.
 You do not need to purchase licenses for any software.

 In case you need them, these software packages are available to you at no cost: